 - C. Payment shall be calculated according to the schedule in I.A.
 I.E. - IV.
-For employees with five or more years experience in the District, terminal payment for unused sick leave shall be made to the District's Section 401(a) qualified Special Pay plan to the extent allowed by the plan document and applicable law. - V. Annual contributions to the Special Pay Plan ("the plan") based on accumulated sick leave shall be made for employees enrolled in DROP to the extent allowed by the plan document and applicable law.
-Such contributions will be calculated each June 30 subsequent to the employee's enrollment in DROP.
+For employees with five or more years experience in the District, terminal payment for unused sick leave shall be made to the District's Section 401(a)/ 403 (b) qualified Special Pay plan to the extent allowed by the plan document and applicable law. - V. Annual contributions to the Special Pay Plan ("the plan") based on accumulated sick leave shall be made for employees enrolled in DROP to the extent allowed by the plan document and applicable law.
+Such contributions will be calculated each June 30 subsequent to the employee's completion of one full fiscal year in DROP.
 Days for which contribution is made to the plan will be deducted from the employee's leave balance on a first in first out basis.
 Contributions will be calculated based on the employee's daily rate of pay as of each computation date subject to the limitation of section III, B above.
 Amounts contributed will not be adjusted for subsequent changes in daily rate of pay.
 The Cumulative total number of days for which contributions are made to the plan and paid as terminal sick pay will not exceed the number of days for which payment would be allowed as terminal sick pay under rules in effect on each computation date.
 For this calculation, days previously deducted due to plan contributions will be added back to leave balances on the computation date.
-Days previously contributed to the plan properly computed as of the computation dates will not be withdrawn due to subsequent leave usage by the employee or other subsequent events, except as required by law or rule.
+Days previously contributed to the plan properly computed as of the computation dates will not be withdrawn due to subsequent leave usage by the employee or other subsequent events. except as required by law or rule.
+Any distribution from the 401 (a)/ 403(b) plan shall be made in accordance with the Plan documents.